lakdinugit/lakdinugit/README.md

 ## 🚀 About Me

-* 🎓 Master of Information Technology (Cyber Security) – University of South Australia
+* 🎓 Master of Information Technology (Cyber Security) – Adelaide University

 * 💻 IT & Operations Support Officer with experience in enterprise IT systems, technical support, databases, and business operations